redis-developer/redis-caching-slow-database-queries/README.md

 This file contains two functions to demonstrate caching entries from a database.  `getAverage()` retrieves the average daily maximum temperature recorded from numerous weather stations within Oakland, California, USA recorded since 2010.
 Timing is collected during the function execution and added to the returned JSON object.

 Ensure Redis is running, then run the `averages.js` file once.
-Since there is no cache entry, the codebase will retrieve the data from the database.
+Since there is no cache entry, the function will retrieve the data from the database.

 ```bash
 $ node average.js